Projects

 The preliminary title for my dissertation is “Seeing Polarization through a Fresh Set of AIs.”
 Consequently, my research interests revolve around different processes behind how people develop political views, how this impacts society at large, and how we can measure them in new ways.

 I am a big believer in the new opportunities computational methods bear for social scientists.
-However, they are by no means silver bullets and validity of results remains key.
-Therefore, I try to complement and contrast results with “classic” quantitative social science approaches such as surveys if possible.
+However, they are by no means silver bullets and the validity of results remains key.
+Therefore, I try to complement and contrast results with “classic” quantitative social science data sources, such as surveys, if possible.

 Do Liberals Drive Volvos Everywhere?
 Assessing Cultural Bundles in Sweden